 Physiotherapy in dystonia is complex and its effect depends on the type of dystonia being treated.
 For instance postural training and head control exercises can be helpful for people with cervical dystonia (neck dystonia).
 Other treatments such as massage and stretching do not suit everyone and might even worsen symptoms for a short time in some people, while others gain benefit.
 Physiotherapy cannot cure dystonia but it may work alongside other treatments such as botulinum toxin, provide relief and help you feel more in control of your symptoms.
-It is important to understand that muscles do not behave normally in dystonia so you should contact a physiotherapist who understands the condition or is willing to discuss your treatment with someone who is experienced to get the best effect.
+It is important to understand that muscles do not behave normally in dystonia so you should contact a Neuro Physiotherapist who understands the condition or is willing to discuss your treatment with someone who is experienced to get the best effect.
 Please find a link here to our list of allied health professionals which includes physiotherapists who specialise in neurological disorders and neurological rehabilitation.

-If you would like a copy for your physio please contact DNA on email@example.com with your request and postal address.
+If you would like a copy of Jean-Pierre Bleton’s physiotherapy handbook please contact us with your request and provide your postal address.
 There is no cost for the book but there is a postage and handling fee of $10.50.
-This can be paid into our bank account: Account Name: Dystonia Network of Australia Inc’s bank account: BSB 062 601 Account number 1039 3686.
-Many thanks to Debbie Marques and Merz Pharmaceuticals for providing the books.
+This can be paid into our bank account: Account Name: Dystonia Network of Australia Inc. BSB: 633 000.
+Account No: 163 138 233.